fafafariba/seek/proposal.md

 ## Technologies

-This game will use Vanilla Javascript, Webpack for bundling, and Babel for converint ES6 to ES5 for browswers.
+This game will use Vanilla Javascript, jQuery, Webpack for bundling, and Babel for converting ES6 to ES5 for browsers.

 It will also utilize the [Scrabble word game dictionary](https://www.wordgamedictionary.com/word-lists/) as a reference.